Vincent Burnelli

 Vincent Justus Burnelli (November 22, 1895 - June 22, 1964) was an American aeronautics engineer, instrumental in furthering the lifting body and flying wing concept.

 Biography

 Burnelli was born on November 22, 1895, in Temple, Texas.

 With his friend, John Carisi, he designed his first airplane in 1915, at Maspeth, Queens, New York.
 The open biplane was first demonstrated at the old Hempstead Plains Aviation Field, later to become Roosevelt Field.
-A few years later, he designed a "night fighter" in the hopes that it would be used as a combat aircraft in World War I. His hopes were not realized, but he did sell the plane to the New York City Police Department, when plans were made to create an aerial police operation.
+While the government wasn't interested in the Burnelli-Carisi biplane, it was purchased by the New York City Police Department, thus becoming the first aircraft that the department operated.

 In 1919, Burnelli refined his ideas about aircraft design, after he had built what is believed to have been the world's first large commercial airliner, the Lawson L-4, in Milwaukee, Wisconsin, for the Lawson Airlines.